Goose pastrami is what I do with most of my Canada goose breasts. It is an easy project that makes the most out of these often-tough slabs of meat.

 - 1 tablespoon ground coriander

-- The next day, rinse off the goose and pat it dry.
+When you are ready, rinse off the goose and pat it dry.
 It's fine if you have a little bit of the cure stuck to the meat, but you don't want too much.
 Put the goose breasts on a rack in the fridge and let them dry uncovered for a day.

 - Dip the goose into the brandy -- or really any other liquid you want -- and then coat thoroughly in the remaining black pepper and ground coriander seed.
 I like to grind this myself so the texture is a little coarse, a little fine.